-C++98 Object-Oriented Programming: Inheritance and Polymorphism
+C++98 OOP: Inheritance and Polymorphism

-The complete repository is available at Tutorial_AwesomeModernCPP.
-Feel free to check it out, and if you like it, give it a Star to encourage the author.
+The full repository is available at Tutorial_AwesomeModernCPP.
+Feel free to check it out and give it a Star to motivate the author if you like it.

 1. Inheritance

-1.1 The Essence of Inheritance: Expressing "Is-a" Relationships
+1.1 The Essence of Inheritance: Expressing "Is-A" Relationships

 Let's look at a complete sensor hierarchy example: